Negative Mode Problem of False Vacuum Decay Revisited: Summary and discussions

 In GMST \cite{Garriga_1998} and L-II \cite{Lavrelashvili:1998dt}, they take $\tilde q$ (and $\tilde p$) defined in Eq.~(\ref{eq:def qtilde 1}) and Eq.~(\ref{eq:def qtilde 2}), and discuss the sign of the kinetic term.
 As shown in Ref.~\cite{Lavrelashvili:1998dt}, when we take $\tilde q$ as the fluctuation variable, the sign of the kinetic term is positive definite \cite{Garriga_1998}.
 However, the sign of the kinetic term for $O(4)$ symmetric mode and high-$\ell$ mode are opposite \cite{Garriga_1998, Lavrelashvili:1998dt}, and this requires analytic continuation such as $\tilde q \to -i \tilde q$ only for specific partial wave(s).

 We cannot give a conclusive answer to the question of which condition to use for the negative mode problem.
 This unclear situation stems from the fact that we do not have a concrete formalism to treat quantum gravity.
-The action of the Euclidean gravity is unbounded below \cite{Gibbons:1978ac} and this is a serious obstacle for discussion on non-perturbative feature of the Euclidean gravity.
+The action of the Euclidean gravity is unbounded below \cite{Gibbons:1978ac} and this is a serious obstacle when we discuss non-perturbative property of the Euclidean gravity.
 The negative mode problem could be regarded as a part of this problem.
 As discussed in the introduction of GT \cite{Gratton:2000fj} (see also Ref.~\cite{Tanaka:1992zw}), the negative mode problem could be (partly) solved by taking a new Lagrangian obtained from the Hamiltonian after a canonical coordinate transformation.
-Though the original and new Lagrangians give consistent equations of motion, they take different values off the equations of motion.
+Though the original and new Lagrangians give consistent equations of motion, their value is different at the point in the phase space which does not satisfy the equations of motion.
 A flaw of this treatment is the fact that there is no clear criteria for the choice of the fluctuation variable.
-In order to avoid these subtle issues, utilizing Wheeler-DeWitt equation would be another interesting approach for the vacuum decay with gravity \cite{deAlwis:2019dkc}.
+In order to avoid these subtle theoretical issues, the Wheeler-DeWitt equation would be another interesting tool to analyze vacuum decay with gravity \cite{deAlwis:2019dkc}.